Monday to Friday

 Greenlots

 Complex user interface.
-High cost.

 In conclusion

 The electric car represents an opportunity for companies wishing to switch to healthier modes of transport.
 Managing a fleet of electric vehicles is a key aspect of the transition for a company.
-For small and medium-sized businesses, it's important to weigh up the advantages and disadvantages before choosing a management tool that perfectly meets your needs.
+For very small businesses, it's important to weigh up the advantages and disadvantages before choosing a management tool that perfectly meets your needs.

-The electric car offers significant economic and environmental benefits that deserve to be taken into account.
+Electric cars offer significant economic and environmental benefits that deserve to be taken into account.
 By investing in a well-managed fleet of electric vehicles, a company can improve its image with customers and partners by demonstrating its commitment to sustainable development.